ABOhiccups/MSU1-PCM-Rename-Generator/README.md

-# List of ROMs / ROM Hacks with MSU1 Support:
+# List of ROMs and ROM Hacks with MSU1 Support:
 - Pokemon Blue
 - SMW2+
 - SMW2+2